lensonk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Display /etc/passwd file content
 # Display content of two files
 # Display the last 10 lines of /etc/passwd
 # Display the first 10 lines of /etc/passwd
+# Display the third line of iacta